clawpack/adjoint/examples/README.md

     * An example with both wall and outflow boundary conditions, and a time range of interest.
 * 2-dimensional shallow water equations
     * A tsunami propagation example.
+* 1-dimensional shallow water equations
+    * A tsunami propagation example in one dimension with wall boundary conditions.

 ### Folder Organization
 * **acoustics_1d_heterogeneous:** contains the code to run the 1-dimensional heterogeneous acoustics example.